gkovacs/textmatch/README.md

     ./textmatch.rb message-file.po imgfile1.png imgfile2.png > annotated-message-file.po

+Where the input, mesage-file.po, is a gettext-format message file, and the png files are screenshots of the program.
 The output of this command is a po file where each message is annotated with a comment indicating the region in the screenshot that matches it.

     ./htmlgen.rg annotated-message-file.po